Female soldiers in Army special operations face rampant sexism and harassment, military report says

 The blunt and sometimes crass comments ring familiar to many who have watched the difficult transition as women moved into the military’s front line combat jobs.
 And they paint a disturbing, challenging picture for leaders.

-The exhaustive report surveyed more than 5,000 people assigned to Army special operations forces units, including 837 female troops, 3,238 male troops and the rest defense civilians.

-It revealed that “the vast majority” of the negative attitudes toward women serving in special operations “unfortunately did come from senior noncommissioned officers.
-So it does seem to indicate that it is generational,” Command Sgt.
-Maj.
-JoAnn Naumann, the most senior enlisted soldier in the command, said in a call with reporters Monday about the findings.
+“Although disappointed by some of the findings and comments in the study, we are committed to addressing these issues with candor and transparency,” said Lt.
+Gen. Jonathan Braga, USASOC commander.

-However the negative sentiments revealed the 2023 report echo sharp opposition voiced by special operations troops across the services in 2015, when surveyed on whether women should serve in the dangerous commando jobs.
+The responses in the new report echo sharp opposition voiced by special operations troops across the services in 2015, when surveyed on whether women should serve in the dangerous commando jobs.
 Later that year, in a landmark decision, then-Defense Secretary Ash Carter ordered all combat jobs open to women.

 That change followed three years of study and debate, and reflected a formal recognition that thousands of women had served — and many were wounded or killed — on battlefields in Iraq and Afghanistan.
 Since then, women have made significant strides throughout the military, gaining high level command posts, but the report underscores that significant biases remain.